-We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
+We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure and against accidental or unlawful loss, destruction or damage.
 In particular:

 Disposal of records

 - Client data is kept in accordance with the Standards of Conduct Performance and Ethics from the Health Care Professionals Council.
 The SCPE are the standards we set for all the professionals stating terms our expectations of their behaviour and conduct.
-Importantly, for service users, they outline what the public should expect from their health and care professional.
+Importantly for service users they outline what the public should expect from their health and care professional.

 - Personal data not belonging to clients and that is no longer needed will be disposed of securely.

 - Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
-For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
+For example we will shred or incinerate paper-based records and overwrite or delete electronic files.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
+Not all rights are absolute.
 You have the right to: